 City Administrative Code (155.02) provides for merit increases for non-union personnel based upon the wage index for state and local government wages as determined by the Bureau of Labor Statistics.
 Furthermore, the Code provides a performance award component above the index for those employees whose performance is evaluated as exceeding expectations.
-For 2023, the pay ranges for non-union employees were increased by 5% (see Appendix) and the overall budget includes for wage increases of 6% to allow for some combination of base increases, merit increases for high performance employees and other adjustments.
-These amounts are based on rising costs associated with inflation and the need to retain high performing employees.
+For 2023, we have proposed increasing pay ranges for non-union employees by 5% (see Appendix) and have requested an overall budget of 6% for wage increases to allow for some combination of base increases, merit increases for high performance employees and other adjustments.
+These amounts are essentially based on rising cost of inflation and the need to retain high performing employees.